IRS Collection Standards Explained: How to Qualify for Tax Relief in Orange County

 2. Installment Agreements

-Taxpayers who cannot pay their tax debt in full can set up an installment agreement to make monthly payments over time.
+Taxpayers who cannot pay their tax debt in full can set up a payment plan with the IRS through an installment agreement.
 The IRS will analyze the taxpayer’s financial situation using Collection Standards to determine an appropriate monthly payment.

 3. Currently Not Collectible (CNC) Status